saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/moveShipmentItem.md

 *   **Splitting Shipments:** If a shipment becomes too large, heavy, all items cannot fit in one package.
 Few items can be moved to a new package.

 **Context**
-*  Shipment should be in SHIPMENT_INPUT staus for adding or removing ShipmentItem.
+*  Shipment should be in SHIPMENT_INPUT status for adding or removing ShipmentItem.
 *  An Order can have one or more Shipments
 *  An OrderItem can be fulfilled/shipped by one ShipmentItem.
 No partial OrderItem fulfillment is allowed.
 *  A Shipment can have one ShipmentPackage.